lcayton/RandomBallCover-GPU/readme.txt

 * The code requires that the entire DB and query set fit into the device memory.

-* For the most part, device variables (ie arrays residing on the GPU) begin with a lowercase d.
-For example, the device version of the DB variable x is dx.

-* The computePlan code is a bit more complex than is needed for the version of the RBC search algorithm described in the paper.
-The search algorithm described in the paper has two steps: (1) Find the closest representative to the query.
-(2) Explore the points owned by that representative (ie the s-closest points to the representative in the DB).
-The computePlan code is more complex to make it easy to try out other options.
-For example, one could search the points owned by the *two* closest representatives to the query instead.
-This would require only minor changes to the code, though is currently untested.

 * Currently the software works in single precision.
 If you wish to switch to double precision, you must edit the defs.h file.
 Simply